Adirondack Land: Own a Piece Of Lapland Lake

 The Lapland Lake Homeowners' Association is incorporated and

 abides by a set of bylaws; members pay annual dues.
-We will be pleased to forward a copy of the bylaws for your review.

 The homes shown here have all been built by